patoroco/Loctite/README.md

 ![Action segue selector](Screenshots/actionsegue.png)

-After that, you only need to set segue identifier to `[storyboard_file].[viewcontroller_identifier]`, for example, if you have another storyboard named `Second.storyboard`, you should set segue identifier to `Second.recursiveVC`, and it'll fired `recursiveVC` view controller from this separated file.
+After that, you only need to set segue identifier to `[storyboard_file].[viewcontroller_identifier]`, for example, if you have another storyboard named `Second.storyboard`, you should set segue identifier to `Second.recursiveVC`, and it'll fire `recursiveVC` view controller from this separated file.
 Easy, isn't it?

 ![Storyboard](Screenshots/storyboard.png)